netesf13d/jedha-projects/README.md

 ### Stripe Business Case

 In this project, we propose a complete data infrastructure for Stripe, an online payment solutions company.

+## Block 2-04 - Creation and Deployment of a AI solution